Dollars & Sense- Tips on Borrowing Funds for Home Projects

 “This is an excellent time to take on a home project,” whether it is an addition, renovation or just a simple improvement, says Mike Thomas, CEO of Select Bank.

 First of all, it’s just plain smart to invest in your home.
-Right now, renovation costs are down and construction companies and contractors are bidding with competitively lower prices.
+Right now, renovation costs are down and construction companies and commercial construction contractors are bidding with competitively lower prices.
 Given that trifecta, how can you not hit the home improvement store and start dreaming big?

 If you’re still not sold, think “saving money.”
 Some of the new products that you can put in your home—from water heaters to kitchen appliances—are more energy efficient than what was installed when your home was first built.
 When they use less energy, your energy bill goes down.
 Then there is the money that comes when you are ready to sell.
 With few exceptions, home improvement projects make your home more valuable.
 Renovate your kitchen or bathroom, for example, and you will likely get a 75 to 100-percent return on your investment.